alphagov/accessibility-issues/source/issue/icon-without-text-label/index.html.md

 When the image doesn't load for whatever reason (for example due to a bad connection or firewall setting), the action behind the icon will be completely missed.

 When people change colours on websites (for example, people with visual impairments who need a higher contrast or dyslexic people who need a tint), it can happen that background images will be removed.
 That also means that the action will be missed.

+Speech recognition users would not know how to activate the icon as it's not clear what they should call it.
+With the button look missing, users wouldn't know that it could be activated with a button shortcut.
+The only way to click it would be by using "mouse grid" which is time-consuming.

 As there is visually hidden alternative text in this case, this is not an issue for screen reader users.